0x416c6578/0x416c6578.github.io/notes/go-class.md

 ### Race Conditions
 - Race conditions are bugs.
 They occur when the out of order non deterministic computations of a concurrent program might produce invalid results; one of the possible orders of execution may be wrong
+  - They occur when concurrent operations change shared things
+- For example if you are concurrently updating a balance on a bank account, you must make sure the read-modify-write operation is atomic, either through a data type that supports this or through mechanisms like mutexes

+## Concurrency In Go
+### Channels Overview
+- Channels are one-way communication pipes where writers write values in and readers read values out
+- They are thread safe data structures, meaning multiple writers and readers can share it safely
+- Channels act as a synchronisation point that allows multiple independent processes to communicate safely
+  - The idea of channels and Goroutines in Go is based off Hoare's _Communicating Sequential Processes_

+### Goroutines Overview
+- Goroutines are the unit of independent execution in Go.
+They are started by putting the `go` keyword in front of a function call
+- Goroutines **aren't OS threads**, they are lightweight userspace threads that are scheduled onto a number of real OS threads.
+This lightweight design means Go can schedule thousands of Goroutines with little overhead
+- Channels are used to synchronise Goroutines.
+We know that a send (write) to a channel always _happens before_ a receive (read)
+- Channels will block if you attempt to read from an empty channel
+  - Channels will also block if you attempt to read from a nil channel
+  - Channels will instantly return `(zeroVal, nok)` if they are closed and you try to read